rohjunha/paper-list/rl/a3c.md

 * It also alleviates the problem of online RL algorithms with much less sophisticated hardware.

 ## Related Work
+* Gorila (General Reinforcement Learning Architecture) performs asynchronous training
+  * Gradients are asynchronously sent to a central parameter server
+  * Outperformed DQN over 49 Atari games.
+* Parallelizing approaches: Map Reduces framework, or peer-to-peer communicating multiple actor-learners
+* Convergence property of distributed Q-learning was investigated.
+* Evolutionary methods also have been applied to RL tasks.

 ## Reinforcement Learning Background